 Most dogs will achieve their ideal weight within six to eight months.
 If the process is taking longer than this, something needs to be changed.
 A healthy weight loss is between one to five pounds per month based on your dog's size and current condition.
 Some dogs may need to go slower while others may shed the pounds more quickly.

-For most dogs, the secret to weight loss is a dedicated, committed and concerned family.
-Dogs don't understand that their excess weight is killing them.
-It's up to us as good stewards to protect them from harm and not inadvertently contribute to their premature death or development of debilitating diseases.
-Together - veterinary healthcare team, you and your family - we can help your dog achieve a healthy body weight and condition safely and successfully.
+For most dogs, the secret to weight loss is a dedicated, committed, and concerned family.
+Dogs do not understand that their excess weight is causing them harm.
+It is up to us as good stewards to protect them from harm and not inadvertently contribute to their premature death or development of debilitating diseases.
+Together, you and your veterinary healthcare team can help your dog achieve a healthy body weight and condition safely and successfully.